weDevsOfficial/wp-user-frontend/readme.txt

 6. Insert the “Edit” Page url to the admin options page of the plugin
 7. To show the subscription info, insert the shortcdoe `[wpuf_sub_info]`
 8. To show the subscription packs, insert the shortcode `[wpuf_sub_pack]`
-9. For subscription payment page, create a new page and insert the page ID in WP frontend CMS's "Paypal Payment Page" option.
+9. For subscription payment page, create a new page and insert the page ID in WP User frontend's "Paypal Payment Page" option.

 == Screenshots ==